DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 <img width="300" alt="Screenshot 2025-06-22 at 3 54 01 PM" src="https://github.com/user-attachments/assets/26167968-9c22-4b7b-b0fe-566723d6454a" />

 ### Switches
 I use 3 buttons and 1 switch for my metronome.
 For the 3 buttons, I used SW_PUSH since the buttons were momentary.
 I use a SPST for the switch since the switch is a SPST or toggle switch.
-This was very simple due to me doing the hackpad before this, and I understood how to use switches and buttons.
+This was very simple due to me doing the Hackpad before this, and I understood how to use switches and buttons.

 <img width="300" alt="Screenshot 2025-06-22 at 4 04 21 PM" src="https://github.com/user-attachments/assets/38676dc3-fed5-4121-9316-2f06e319d057" />